Sam-Mwangi/AkanName-DOB/README.md

 ### Prerequisites

-To get this project up and running locally, you must already have npm and nodejs plus the necessary packages installed on your computer
+To get this project up and running locally, you must already have npm plus the necessary packages installed on your computer

 **simple steps set up on your local machine**